 The Bible is very clear that salvation is a new birth (a spiritual, second, birth).
 A birth cannot be unborn, or undone.
 Jesus said, “YE MUST BE BORN AGAIN” (John 3:7).
 If saved, always saved!
 I hear some skeptics claiming that “they used to be” a Christian.
 What they really mean is that they once ascribed to the belief system of Christianity, but they were never born-again by the Holy Spirit of God.
 They had churchianity without Christianity.
 Reformation is not salvation.
 Education through philosophy is not salvation.
 Adopting a set of religious dogmas is not salvation.
 Keeping sacraments is not salvation.
 Salvation is neither legislation, nor rehabilitation, nor reformation, nor education; but only REGENERATION!
 “YE MUST BE BORN AGAIN” (John 3:7).
 You must have He (Jesus) Who is from above, born in you.
-Salvation is being born again by receiving the gospel as full payment for your sins!
+Salvation is being born again by receiving the Gospel (Good News) as full payment for your sins!

 Mark 10:15, “Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein.”

 The Bible likens faith to the mustard seed.
 The tiny black mustard seed is one of the smallest seeds in the world, but it grows into giant stalks 8 feet tall.
 Here we see the Lord teaching that even the least amount of faith can move heaven and earth...